Emergency & crisis response

 If you are a student who is concerned about another student, reach out and offer support using this guide of steps and resources, provided by UBC Vancouver.
 Please reach out to staff or faculty to assist you.

 Any community member can also reach out to the Community Response Team at Interior Health.
-This team of trained professionals will go into the community to assess anyone that a community member raises concerns about.
+This team of trained professionals are available to the Kelowna community to assess anyone that a community member raises concerns about.